BOISE, Idaho — Editors note — BPD Chief Ryan Lee was later requested to resign by Boise Mayor Lauren McLean.

-The emails, which include correspondence with HR that lay out the source's concerns, says the source spent four hours total speaking to HR about the allegations earlier this year.
+The emails, which include correspondence with HR that lay out an employee's concerns, says the employee spent four hours total speaking to HR about the allegations earlier this year.

 The emails go on to say that HR informed the source earlier this year that upon a review of BPD policy, "the Office of Internal Affairs is responsible for investigating alleged violations of BPD policy and general city policy when there is overlap."

 "If Boise City Human Resources, at the direction of City Legal, is notifying me that HR will not investigate any of the allegations and that the next course of action is to send it to BPD Internal Affairs, then I feel compelled to request that the investigation continues with them, as opposed to doing nothing at all," the email said.
 It also said the employee believed someone notified Lee of the complaints in HR, what the employee said seemed to be a lack of objective investigation.